Uvongo

-Uvongo is a seaside resort town situated along the KwaZulu-Natal South Coast at the mouth of the Vungu River in KwaZulu-Natal, South Africa.
+Uvongo is a seaside resort town situated at the mouth of the Vungu River along the South Coast of KwaZulu-Natal, South Africa.
 Situated 4 kilometres (2.5 mi) north of Margate, Uvongo is the largest upmarket residential area on the Lower South Coast.

-Uvongo beach lost its "Blue Flag" title due to storms damaging it in April 2007 but has managed to regain a clean and prestigious beach front.
+Uvongo Beach lost its "Blue Flag" title due to storms damaging it in April 2007 but has managed to regain a clean and prestigious beach front.
 Uvongo still remains the playground of the rich, with multimillion rand properties in the area.
 Uvongo is one of South Africa's favourite holiday destinations and attracts local and foreign tourists.

 Etymology

 The town is named after the main river flowing through the area, the Vungu River, which is derived from the Zulu word that describes the sound of a waterfall or the wind in a gorge.

 Geography

 Uvongo is situated between the coastal towns of St Michael’s-on-Sea and Shelly Beach to the north, and Manaba Beach and Margate to the south.
 Situated south of the Mhlangeni River, it is also bisected by the Vungu River, which forms the 23-metre Uvongo Falls above the lagoon that flows into a small gorge at the river mouth.

 The Greater Uvongo area consists of three suburbs: Uvongo proper, inland from the coast; Uvongo Beach, along the coastline north of the Vungu River; and Beacon Rocks, situated south of the river.